pywbem/pywbemtools/docs/pywbemclicommands.rst

    Enter 'help' for help, <CTRL-D> or ':q' to exit pywbemcli. pywbemcli>

-or by executing the script without any command or command group :
+or by executing the script without any command or command group:

   .. code-block:: text